-Financial instruments are assessed for impairment for expected losses.
+The portfolio of loans measured at amortized cost is written down for expected credit losses.
 The method for measuring impairment for expected loss depends on whether the credit risk has increased significantly since initial recognition.
 Upon initial recognition, and when the credit risk has not increased significantly after initial recognition, provisions are based on 12 months' expected loss (stage 1).
-If the credit risk has increased significantly since initial recognition, but there is no objective evidence of impairment, write-downs are based on expected loss over the lifetime (stage 2).
+If the credit risk has increased significantly since as a significantly since initial recognition, but there is no objective evidence of impairment, write-downs are based on expected loss over the lifetime (stage 2).
 If the credit risk has increased significantly and there is objective evidence of impairment, a provision should be raised for the expected loss over its lifetime (stage 3).

-In the company, the assessment of what is considered to be a significant change in credit risk for home mortgage loans is based on a combination of quantitative and qualitative indicators and "backstops".
-The most important driver for a significant change in credit risk for home mortgage loans in the group is a change in the probability of default (PD) from initial recognition up to the reporting date.
+The assessment of what is considered to be a significant change in credit risk for home mortgage loans is based on a combination of quantitative and qualitative indicators and "backstops".
+The most important driver for a significant change in credit risk for home mortgage loans in the company is a change in the probability of default (PD) from initial recognition up to the reporting date.
 A relative change in PD of more than 1.5 is considered to be a significant change in credit risk.
 The change in PD must also be at least 0.6 percentage points for the change to be considered significant.

-For more information about the company's calculation of losses, please refer to note 8.
+For more information about the company's calculation of losses, please refer to Note 8.